 Diseases that affect the blood and bone marrow

 - aplastic anemia

 - lymphoproliferative disorders

-Viral, bacterial, parasitic, and fungal infections are a common cause of lymphocytopenia.
-Any type of serious infection may cause your lymphocyte count to fall.
+Viral, bacterial, parasitic, and fungal infections are common causes of lymphocytopenia.
+Any type of infection may cause your lymphocyte count to fall.
 For example:

 Inherited or congenital causes of lymphocytopenia are rare.
 Some of these are: